Amazon Best Practices and Amazon Product Detail Page Best Practices

 As always, keep your copy precise, concise, and comprehensive.
 While you can have some fun here, it’s more important to provide actionable information than playful brand banter.

-Consider what your various customer segments care about, and ensure their concerns are thoroughly addressed in each product description.
+Think about what your various customer segments care about, and make sure their concerns are thoroughly addressed in each product description.

 Ask yourself the following types of questions:

-• What are some frequent questions or concerns you hear from your shoppers? and
+- What are some frequent questions or concerns you hear from your shoppers?

 This is your chance to make one final pitch to the customer on behalf of your product.

-Don’t forget your search rank as it relates to your product description.
-While providing comprehensive information to the consumer is paramount here, any keywords you can include naturally in the text will be an added bonus.
+Don’t forget about your search rank as it relates to your product description.
+While providing comprehensive information to the consumer is paramount here, any keywords you can include naturally in the text will act as an added bonus.

 Keywords